Want to land that dream job, but don't have any work experience? The way in could be a great resume. Check out these tricks to wow that employer.

 Before clicking send and submitting your resume, proofread it and proofread it again.
 Even with decades of experience, a resume full of mistakes calls attention to one thing and one thing only:

-If need be, pass your resume to a trusted friend, professor, or relative for a final proofread to make sure that it’s error-free.
+If need be, pass your resume to a trusted friend, professor, or relative for a final proofread to ensure it’s error-free.

 Conclusion